harshh351998/nimap-assignment/README.md

 ### mean-stack-nodejs
 0. Start Xampp application and click on mysql and apache servers.
+Go to phpmyadmin by typing "localhost/phpmyadmin/" and create the database file meanapp and import the sql file meanapp.sql from mean-stack-nodejs folder.

 1. In first folder "mean-stack-nodejs", run nodejs command which is given below npm install